josemaldonadojr/tolerance-manager/docs.md

 - `itemsAtom` - Stores all items with their tolerances
 - `itemsAtomsAtom` - Split atom for efficient item updates
 - `itemIdsAtom` - List of item IDs for rendering optimization
-- `editingItemIdAtom` - Tracks which item is currently being edited
-- `editedTolerancesAtom` - Temporary storage during tolerance editing
 - `validationErrorsAtom` - Validation errors during editing
 - `changedTolerancesAtom` - Record of tolerance changes for submission
+- `recordToleranceChangeAtom` - Action atom to record tolerance changes
+- `clearAllChangesAtom` - Action atom to clear all recorded changes

 ## Component Functionality